 Some of The Fastest Running Backs Next To Bo Jackson

-If you want to know who are the fastest running backs next to Bo Jackson, below is a list to cover that together with a few information about them.
+If you want to know who is the fastest running back next to Bo Jackson, below is a list to cover that together with a few pieces of information about them.

 Chris Johnson; Tennessee Titans